 Word of Caution

-Bullmastiff and other family pets
+Bullmastiffs and other family pets

+The Mastiff breed can be a little tricky when it comes to other dogs.
+Although sociable, the animals will not tolerate other pets well – mainly if your beloved Bullmastiff is a male.
 It is well known that male Mastiffs will attack other male dogs – whether they are the same breed or not.

-They also have a natural instinct to chase prey that hasn’t quite been bred out of them yet.
-For this reason, they are not particularly tolerant of cats, rabbits, birds, or generally any other family pet that steals their attention!
+Therefore, when purchasing your new pet, please consider this.
+They also have an instinct to chase prey that hasn’t entirely been bred out of them yet.
+For this reason, they are not remarkably tolerant of cats, rabbits, birds, or generally any other family pet that steals their attention!

 Common Bullmastiff health risks include: